 - Officers of Student Government and Student Productions receive stipends for leadership in these organizations.

-- The editors of the Minaret (campus newspaper), Moroccan (yearbook) and Quilt (literary magazine) receive stipends to manage key student-run publications.
+- The editors of the Minaret (campus newspaper), Moroccan (yearbook) and Neon (literary magazine) receive stipends to manage key student-run publications.

 - The Office of Campus Recreation depends on many students during late afternoon and evening hours to assist in the many programs and services offered.